michaelklishin/gradle-chef-cookbook/README.md

 ## Dependencies

-OpenJDK 6 or Sun JDK 6.
+OpenJDK 6 or Sun JDK 6 or OpenJDK 7.

 ## Copyright & License